 We all face temptations of many kinds.
 God wants us to beat them.
 We don’t have to sin, as powerful as temptations feel.
-Here are 8 ways to gain the victory.
+Here are 8 ways to gain victory over temptation.

 1. Pray before you are tempted.

 Jesus instructed his disciples to ask God to pray, “Lead us not into temptation and deliver us from evil.”
 And as he told us to pray “Give us THIS DAY” our daily bread”, it’s good to ask God to deliver us from temptation and evil THIS DAY.